Currently booking from January 2020

 I generally cover the South of England, including the West Country, Kent and Oxfordshire but am happy to travel further, depending on demand.

 Why Train As A Peer Supporter?

 People choose to attend the course for a wide range of reasons.
 Maybe you run/volunteer at a Sling Library or Sling Meet and want to ensure parents are provided with clear information?
 Perhaps you work with parents in a different field and would like to increase your awareness of babywearing?
 Possibly you want to be able to help friends and relatives carry their own children, but want to be sure you’re giving them safe, up-to-date information?
 Or you could simply be an enthusiastic babywearer who would like to increase your own knowledge!

 I cover the South of England – including the Home Counties and West Country – and am happy to travel further if required.

-Courses cost £80 per participant, including travel within a 30-minute radius of my home.
+The Peer Supporter Training Courses cost £100 per participant, including travel within a 30-minute radius of my home.
 Additional charges apply for travelling further afield (any additional costs are split between participants).
 If there are 6 or more participants, travel is included within 2 hours of my home.

 This table helps you calculate the estimated cost for your course, depending on travel time and

 I trained as a Babywearing Consultant with both School of Babywearing and Slingababy.
 I also have a ‘Preparing to Teach in the Lifelong Learning Sector’ Qualification – aimed specifically at teaching adults – and have been teaching adults since 2001.

 I am passionate about enabling others to support parents with sound, safe, clear information; leaving the parents feeling confident and empowered about carrying their child.

 About the Course